-The Cross System Integrator provides a complete end-to-end approach to system integration, addressing the needs of IT applications in the enterprise environment and OT devices in the filed.
+Cross System Integrator delivers an end-to-end approach to system integration, addressing the needs of IT applications in the enterprise environment and OT devices in the field.
+The IT/OT convergence reduces risk, shortens implementation time, increases operational efficiency, and reduces integration costs.

 XSI unifies the provisioning, configuration, management, and control capabilities of all fixed IoT, IIoT, and mobile devices into one platform.